jondot/awesome-aha/README.md

 ## You

+_About your own self, mental modes, and more_

 ### Habits and Learning

 - :coffee: [Summary of Super Human by Habit](https://sivers.org/book/SuperhumanByHabit) by Derek Sivers.
 Most of the points listed are great and some are so-so; you can get the gist of the ideas without reading the book.

 ## Next Steps

+_Where to go from here?_

 You might want to discover things on your own.
 When you're done with this list, I'd recommend spending some time with these.